jellyfin/jellyfin.org/docs/general/installation/synology.md

 ![Downloading the Image](/images/docs/install-synology-0.png)

-A new window will open and a Jellyfin version can be selected for install.
+A new window will open and a Jellyfin version can be selected for installation.
 The latest version is recommended.
 Click `Apply` after selection a version.

 ![Downloading the Image](/images/docs/install-synology-1.png)